saikamara59/film-fanatics/Readme.md

-# Screenshot/Logo:
-(image.png)

-# Your app’s name: FilmFanatics - a platform where users can rate and write reviews for movies.
+# FilmFanatics - a platform where users can rate and write reviews for movies.

-## Getting started:
+## Getting started: (deployment link)

 ## Attributions: